M-Hassan-Raza/PistonPry/README.md

 1. Click the PistonPry icon in your Chrome toolbar
 2. Click and drag on any webpage to draw a rectangle
 3. Release to automatically extract all links within the selected region
+4. In the results page:
+   - Use the search box to filter links by domain or text
+   - Click "Copy All Links" to copy all links to clipboard
+   - Click "Show Valid Links" to filter out invalid URLs
+   - View the total number of links at the top of the page

 ## Permissions